Back to BlogHome Safety

 There is one exception to this protocol: when Frontpoint’s Carbon Monoxide Sensor is triggered, the monitoring service will summon help immediately because the odorless, colorless gas can incapacitate people quickly.

-The alarm and calls for help can also be triggered through the Frontpoint App or the Panic Pendant, and alerts can be customized based on your security or medical needs.
+The alarm and calls for help can also be triggered through the Frontpoint App and alerts can be customized based on your security or medical needs.

 Reserving 911 for serious threats to life and property is the right thing to do, and it’s the law in many parts of the United States.
 Using 311 or other non-emergency numbers that are provided by your city or county frees up resources for real emergencies and may get you to the right department faster than calling 911.